-Under the Termination of Pregnancy Act in Singapore, abortion can only be carried out by an authorized gynaecologist in an approved institution.
+Under the Termination of Pregnancy Act in Singapore, an abortion procedure can only be carried out by an authorized gynaecologist in an approved healthcare institution.

-Termination of pregnancy can only be performed on any pregnant woman who is:
+Abortion surgery can only be performed on a pregnant woman who fulfils the following criteria:

-A citizen/permanent resident of Singapore or the wife of a citizen/permanent resident of Singapore;
+- She is a citizen/permanent resident of Singapore, or the wife of a citizen/permanent resident of Singapore.

-A person who has been resident in Singapore for at least 4 months from the date of termination of pregnancy.
+- She has been residing in Singapore for at least 4 months

 According to the Singapore Abortion Act law: